Iretha/data-structures-and-algorithms/docs/alg-04-merge-sort.md

             } else if (arr2[pointer2] < arr1[pointer1]) {
                 merged[idx++] = arr2[pointer2++];
             } else {
-                merged[idx++] = arr1[pointer1++];
+                // copy only 1 value here if you want to remove the duplicates merged[idx++] = arr1[pointer1++];
                 merged[idx++] = arr2[pointer2++];
             }